A surfacer dwarf who works for Marjolaine.

 - Embarrassing Nickname: Due to his Overly Long Name, most just shortened it to "Flora."
 Not liking this at all, he decided to go with "Finn" instead.

 - Foil: To the Mage Warden.
 Both are mentioned as being highly academic, both are considered highly talented mages within the Circle by their peers and if the Mage Warden is Human, both are originally from wealthy families.
-The only difference between the two is that when the Warden left the tower, s/he ended up fighting a war!
+The only difference between the two is that when the Warden left the tower, they ended up fighting a war.

-- Freedom from Choice: A rare example of a Circle Mage who has no problems whatsoever being locked in a tower all the time.
+- Freedom from Choice: An example of a Circle Mage who has no problems whatsoever being locked in a tower all the time.
 It helps that, unlike most of them, he's lucky enough to still know his family.

 - I Call It "Vera": His staff really is called Vera.